demostheneslld/demostheneslld/README.md

 - I once traveled from Cairo to Cape Town on a shoestring budget—safari in Kenya, climbed Kilimanjaro, and swam with great white sharks in South Africa.
 - Survived a rare liver disease thanks to modern medicine, faith, and the support of my wife and community.
 - I believe life is best lived in pursuit of interesting experiences and meaningful challenges.

----

-## 📝 Motto

-> "The Measure of a Man is not who he is, nor is it who he ought to be.
-It is the percentage of who he ought to be that he is."